 Like their wild relatives, domestic turkeys are highly social and become easily distressed in isolation.
 Their vocalisations range from gobbles to clucks, putts, purrs and yelps and can carry around a mile in distance!

 Naturally turkeys can live up to 10 years of age, foraging on forest floors, roosting in trees and flying (yes flying) a maximum 55 miles per hour.
 However, those bred for meat consumption are limited by their abnormal size and are killed between eight and 26 weeks old.

 As if that wasn’t bad enough, their short lives are filled with pain, misery and a cocktail of antibiotics to curb disease.
 They’re selectively bred to grow quickly and often suffer from agonising leg disorders, joint degeneration and heart disease as a result.
 Others may die prematurely due to being unable to reach food and water points in the overcrowded units – some of which house up to 25,000 individual birds per shed.

-A combination of these environmental factors leads to extreme stress and unnatural behaviours – such as cannibalism and feather pecking.
+A combination of such overcrowding and poor environmental enrichment leads to extreme stress and unnatural behaviours – such as cannibalism and feather pecking.
 This is one of the main reasons why mutilation is standard practice on poultry farms.
-Like chickens, turkeys have the ends of their beaks sliced off in attempts to reduce injury.
+Like chickens, turkeys have the ends of their beaks trimmed in attempts to reduce injury.